kapazoglou/kapazoglou.github.io/romino/src/logic/domino-roll.md

 ---
 module: domino-roll
 layer: logic
-v: 1.5
+v: 1.9
-date: 2026-08-01
+date: 2026-08-03
 deps: [state, settings, deck-size, game-log]
 ---
 # Domino Roll

 Depleting multiset combo pools for `dominoRoll` ON when `nRoll` is 2, 3, or 4.
-HUD deck counter (`state.deckRemaining`) ticks down **once per roll-button roll** — not on confirm, settle, or pool draws.
+Deck counter (`state.deckRemaining`) starts at list cap (21 pairs / 56 triples); ticks down **once per roll from the 2nd roll onward** (first roll shows full cap) — not on confirm, settle, or pool draws.

 ## Pools
 - **Pairs** — up to 21 combos (`1≤a≤b≤6`); capped by `deckSize` when > 0